JacobSkaarup/DL_conformal_prediction/README.md

 ## Overview

 Conformal prediction is a framework for creating prediction sets with guaranteed coverage properties.
-This project implements conformal prediction techniques on top of deep learning models to provide uncertainty estimates alongside classifications.
+This project implements conformal prediction techniques (TPS, APS, RAPS, and DAPS) on top of deep learning models to provide uncertainty estimates alongside classifications.
 Unlike standard confidence scores, conformal predictions offer formal statistical guarantees on the fraction of correct predictions.

 ## Features